lxhom/NoRestrictions/README.md

 ## Usage

-> NOTE: Safari Users can only use Method 0.
+> NOTE: Safari Users can only use Method 1/2.

-There are 4 main ways to use No Restrictions:
+There are 5 main ways to use No Restrictions:

-0. Use the No Restrictions Webpage.
+1. Use the No Restrictions Webpage.
 The easiest method, recommended if you dont want to use Web Injects.

+2. Use the No Restrictions Replacer URL.
+The fastest method, reccomended if you are lazy.

-1. Injecting the script with a special `javascript:` URL.
-Recommended for single-use.
+3. Injecting the script with a special `javascript:` URL.
+Recommended for single-use for advanced users.

-2. Injecting the script with a Bookmark with a `javascript:` URL, a.k.a a *Bookmarklet* (short for **Bookmark**ed JavaScript App**let**).
-Recommended for repeated use.
+4. Injecting the script with a Bookmark with a `javascript:` URL, a.k.a a *Bookmarklet* (short for **Bookmark**ed JavaScript App**let**).
+Recommended for repeated use for advanced users.
 This works basically everywhere.

-3. Pasting the script into the JavaScript Console of the Browser Development Tools, a.k.a *Inspect Element*.
-Not recommended for beginners.
+5. Pasting the script into the JavaScript Console of the Browser Development Tools, a.k.a *Inspect Element*.
+Only for advanced users.
 This works only on Development or Desktop browsers.

 ### Installation / Injection

-- Method 0: Go to https://lxhom.github.io/NoRestrictions/NoRestrictions.html and paste the URL of a YouTube video into the popup and hit OK.
+- Method 1: Go to https://www.nores.ml/NoRestrictions (don't forget the `www.`) and paste the URL of a YouTube video into the popup and hit OK.

+- Method 2: Visit a YouTube video (for example https://www.youtube.com/watch?v=dQw4w9WgXcQ) and replace the `www.youtube.com` (or `youtube.com` if there is no `www`) with `www.nores.ml` (for example https://www.nores.ml/watch?v=dQw4w9WgXcQ)

-- Method 1: Click on the URL bar of a YouTube tab, type `javascript:` (***You HAVE to type it or this method WON'T WORK***) and paste the text from [the `jsurl` file](/jsurl) or from [below](#the-javascript-url) after the `javascript:` text, and hit Enter.
+- Method 3: Click on the URL bar of a YouTube tab, type `javascript:` (***You HAVE to type it or this method WON'T WORK***) and paste the text from [the `jsurl` file](/jsurl) or from [below](#the-javascript-url) after the `javascript:` text, and hit Enter.

-- Method 2: You can create a Bookmarklet by importing a Netscape Bookmark File (supported by all modern desktop browsers and a few mobile browsers).
+- Method 4: You can create a Bookmarklet by importing a Netscape Bookmark File (supported by all modern desktop browsers and a few mobile browsers).
 Go to your browser's bookmarks page and click on *Import Bookmarks* (this might be hidden in a menu, for example in Chrome Desktop it's in the menu at the top right) and select Bookmarks.html.
 You can download the Bookmarks.html file [here](/Bookmarks.html).
 Or you can manually create it by making a new Bookmark with the `javascript:` URL from [the `jsurl` file](/jsurl) or from [below](#the-javascript-url).
 Click on *Create new Bookmark*, enter `No Restrictions` as the name and enter the `javascript:` URL as the URL.

-- Method 3: Copy the [main.js file](/main.js) into your console.
+- Method 5: Copy the [main.js file](/main.js) into your console.

 ## TL;DR

 Bypass YTs Age Restrictions.
-Either use [this link](https://lxhom.github.io/NoRestrictions/NoRestrictions.html) and paste the YouTube Video URL or use the 2nd method (Web Inject): Click on the URL bar of a YouTube tab, type `javascript:` (***Type it or it WON'T WORK***) and paste the code below and hit Enter.
+Either use https://www.nores.ml/NoRestrictions and paste the YouTube Video URL or replace the `www.youtube.com` (or `youtube.com` if there is no `www`) with `www.nores.ml` on a YouTube Page or use the 3nd method (Web Inject): Click on the URL bar of a YouTube tab, type `javascript:` (***Type it or it WON'T WORK***) and paste the code below and hit Enter.

 ### The `javascript:` URL